martynhoyer/gatsby-skeleton/README.md

 `layouts` is as per Gatsby standards - it contains the global wrapper layout component for the site, as well as the global CSS file.

 `pages` is the Gatsby standard directory for single pages, however, due to the nature of this blog, we don't use it as all the pages are generated via the `gatsby-node.js` file which builds them into the templates.
-There is one file in this directory which is the index page and is only there to redirect the user into the appropriate language home page.
+There are two files in this directory; the index page which is only there to redirect the user into the appropriate language home page and the 404 page which renders when a user navigates to a non-existing page.

 `svg` contains the raw SVGs used for icons/logo before `svgr` makes them into React components.
 These files have been optimised with SVGO. `npm run optimize:svg` will optimise any new SVGs that are added.